cariad/recompose/docs/source/cursors/this-value.rst

 .. testcode::

-    from recompose import transform, CursorSchema
+    from recompose import CursorSchema, transform

     data = ["one", "two", "three "]